Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

 \subsection{Sampling for the Candidate Superpoints}

-\textbf{Margin-based Uncertainty Estimation.} The SOTA methods ClassBal~\cite{cai2021revisiting} and ViewAL~\cite{siddiqui2020viewal} simply equate the uncertainty of the superpoint to the average uncertainty values of points (Equation~\ref{eq:mean_uncertainty}).
-However, they ignore the fact that different points may have different contributions to the uncertainty of a superpoint.
-In the point cloud scenario, since one superpoint $s$ may contain points of multiple prediction classes and the sampler usually favors the superpoints with single semantic information and large size.
-Thus, we assign different weights to points by designing the following margin-based uncertainty estimation strategy.
+\textbf{Weight-based Superpoint Uncertainty Estimation (WetSU).} The SOTA methods ClassBal~\cite{cai2021revisiting} and ViewAL~\cite{siddiqui2020viewal} only regard the average uncertainty of points within one superpoint as the uncertainty of this superpoint (cf. Equation~\ref{eq:avg_uncertainty}).
+Nevertheless, they ignore the fact that the major-class and other-class points may have variant contributions to the uncertainty of one superpoint: due to the ``one-hot'' label is usually determined by the major class, the uncertainty of other-class points actually introduces the biased estimations to the superpoint uncertainty.
+In other words, only the uncertainty of majority points has a positive correlation with the \emph{de facto} uncertainty of superpoint $v$.

-where class $c$ is the dominant prediction class of superpoint $s$. $l(x)$ and $u(x)$ denote the prediction class and uncertainty value of point $x$ within the superpoint $s$, respectively.
-The first item in Equation~\ref{eq:sum_uncertainty} is the uncertain sum of the points of the dominant category, which ensures that the superpoint $s$ containing more points is selected as much as possible.
-The second item is the uncertain sum of the points of the other categories, which is designed to guarantee that the prediction classes of points in superpoint $s$ are as consistent as possible.
-We use the margin of the above two sum values as the uncertainty of the superpoint.
-This will force the sampler to query the large and pure superpoints.
-Figure ~\ref{fig:ablation} reports the comparison results between margin-based strategy (Equation~\ref{eq:sum_uncertainty}) and average-based strategy (Equation~\ref{eq:mean_uncertainty}).
+According to the above analysis, we first group points within one superpoint into the majority point set $\mathcal{M}$ and other point set $\mathcal{O}$ according to the model predictions.
+Then, we set the weight value of the majority points as $1$ and set the weight value of other points as $-1$.
+The uncertainty $u(v)$ of superpoint $v$ is defined as follows:

+where $u(p_i)$ and $u(p_j)$ respectively denote the uncertainty value of point $p_i$ and point $p_j$, which is a quotient of the second-best probability and the best probability~\cite{joshi2009multi}.
+Finally, we use Equation~\ref{eq:1} to select the most informative superpoints but replace $u(s)$ (cf. Equation~\ref{eq:avg_uncertainty}) with $u(v)$ (cf. Equation~\ref{eq:weight_uncertainty}).

+Experimentally, WetSU facilitates the purity and volume of selected superpoint $v$, both of which are preferred by active learning.
+Figure~\ref{fig:ablation} reports the comparison result between WetSU (cf. Equation~\ref{eq:weight_uncertainty}) and AvgSU (cf. Equation~\ref{eq:avg_uncertainty}), which verifies WetSU can select larger and more informative superpoints than AvgSU.